Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step4.md

 #### Test the Application on Hardware

-1. Copy `vadd_system/Hardware/package/sd_card.img` to local
+1. Copy `vadd_system/Hardware/package/sd_card.img` to local if you build the project on a remote server.

-1. Program sd_card.img to SD card.
+2. Program sd_card.img to SD card.
+Refer to [AR#73711](https://www.xilinx.com/support/answers/73711.html) for detailed steps.

-2. Insert the SD card and boot VCK190 with SD boot mode (SW6[4:1]=0001).
+3. Insert the SD card to VCK190 board; set boot mode to SD (SW6[4:1]=0001).

 4. Connect to UART console